krebisz/CalculatorApp/README.md

 These are just some quick notes on the project.

-0. Based on the App requirements, a WPF c# .Net Core Framework was chosen
+0. Based on the App requirements, a WPF c# .Net Core Framework was chosen.
+Set the Calculator.Application project as the startup project in the solution.
 1. Some efforts using DI for the Calculator class have been made, helping to separate the Front-End from the implementation logic
 2. Front-End is simple XAML and additional buttons (functions/operations) can be easily added
 3. Operators/Operations can be easily added to, but could also be abstracted further